Ketovore: a new word in the dictionary! Ketovore is a combination of Keto and Carnivore.

 I had an ankle injury, so all walking was painful.
 However, I had a full-time job, so I took the drugs the doctor gave me to get through the day.

 What the pain killers, anti-inflammatory drugs and PPI’s do is damage the lining of the gut, making it permeable where it shouldn’t be.
-Read this article by Dr. David Perlmutter or this one from Paleo Leap if you think this might be your problem.
-For the record, I believe that anti-inflammatory drugs make inflammation worse.

 I have tried elimination diets, but they actually start off with too many foods for me.